Speaker | Time | Text |

 Well, of course, after Roswell, there were some initial reports that seemed quite clear, early reports. | ||

-Then, all of a sudden, we began to get the government involved, the weather balloon story and so forth. | ||
+Then all of a sudden, we began to get the government involved, the weather balloon story and so forth. | ||

 You must have looked at all that very carefully as well. | ||

-Those alternative reports, they have been tracked down with amazing efficiency by Don Schmidt and Kevin Randall to the point of First hand records for launching the balloon types and | ||
+Those alternative reports, they have been tracked down with amazing efficiency by Don Schmidt and Kevin Randall to the point of first-hand records for launchings of balloon types and of different sorts of missiles and all of these things. | ||

-Not only do none of them match any of the described characteristics of the material, | ||
+And not only do none of them match any of the described characteristics of the material, but all the known launches of anything have been accounted for. | ||

-I think that's just all smoke screen. | ||
+So I just think that's just all smokescreen. | ||

-What about the part of the story that suggests there were alien beings there, that they were | ||
+What about the part of the story that suggests there were alien beings there, that they were picked up and taken, I think, to Wright-Patterson Air Force Base? | ||

 All of that hold up? | ||

-The alien beings part of the story is not as strong as the debris part of the story, but once you get the debris part of the story sort of established in your mind, it's a lot easier to buy into the craft occupants, especially since on one or two rare occasions a witness will talk some about both. | ||
+But once you get the debris part of the story sort of established in your mind, it's a lot easier to buy into the craft occupants, especially since on one or two rare occasions, a witness will talk some about both. | ||

-So if that person was credible on the metals, that person is probably credible on the beings. | ||
+And so if that person was credible on the metals, that person is probably credible on the beings. | ||

-Still, in terms of the so-called body site, because there are two different locations, a debris field in one area and then a body site much closer to the town of Roswell, that body site is still pretty much a work-in-progress research-wise. | ||
+Still, in terms of the so-called body site, because there are two different locations, a debris field in one area and then a body site much closer to the town of Roswell, that body site is still pretty much a work in progress research-wise. | ||

-There are prime witnesses for that. | ||
+There are Prime witnesses for that. | ||

 I've been in the presence of a couple of these people. | ||